 - Enters the property of an agricultural operation used for production, processing, propagation, cultivation, etc., of an animal, plan, or other agricultural product, without the consent of the owner of the agricultural operation or an authorized person;

 - Enters the dwelling of another without his or her consent;

 - Travels on a passenger car of a train without lawful authority or the consent of the train carrier;

 - Enters the property of another, without having any contractual interest therein, after having been prohibited from entering or asked to leave by a law enforcement officer and the property is vacant or designated as an abandoned property;

 - Enters the property of an agricultural operation with facilities used to produce crops, livestock, poultry, livestock products, or for growing timber, as provided by Ind.
 Code § 32-30-6-1, without permission by the owner or an authorized agent, and knowingly and intentionally damages the property;

 - Enters the property of another even though a court has issued an order denying entry to the person or the general public, which is conspicuously posted around the premises and communicates that the property has been designated as a vacant or abandoned property.

 If you find yourself being charged for trespassing in any of the aforementioned scenarios, it is important you speak with a knowledgeable criminal defense attorney in Indianapolis, IN.

+By default, criminal trespass in Indiana is a misdemeanor offense, but sometimes the prosecutor can upgrade the charge.
 Ind.
-Code § 35-43-2-2 also provides certain instances where a criminal trespass is considered a Level 6 felony, punishable with a prison term between six months and three years and a fine not exceeding $10,000 under Ind.
-Code § 35-50-2-7, for offenses committed:
+Code § 35-43-2-2 provides certain instances where a criminal trespass is considered a Level 6 felony.
+In Indiana, a conviction for a Level 6 felony carries a prison term between six months and three years and a fine not exceeding $10,000 under Ind.
+Code § 35-50-2-7, for offenses, committed:

 - On a scientific research facility;